input-output-hk/partner-chains-smart-contracts/docs/Tutorial/Tutorial.md

 - `kupo` which provides a method to query onchain information.

 We have provided a convenient way to launch the runtime dependencies
-    for the preview test net with `docker`.
+    for the preview and preprod test nets with `docker`.
 Consider running the following command.

 ```bash